 Probably the creepiest puzzle game ever, starring Irisu Kyouko, an asthmatic, mentally unstable university student with an obsession with rabbits, having gotten attached to one at school when she was young.
 She always had trouble socializing with others, and felt the class rabbit was her only friend.
-Unfortunately, it was horrifically killed one day, something that was discovered when Irisu found a cat licking the bunny's decapitated head, traumatizing her and causing her to hate cats.
+Unfortunately, it passed away one day and its corpse was tampered with, something that was discovered when Irisu found a cat licking the bunny's decapitated head, traumatizing her and causing her to hate cats.

 This is where the story breaks apart depending on your score.

 The game you are playing is one Irisu uses to keep herself sane.
 If you consistently score under a certain number of points, the game over pictures start to show her crying.
 If you haven't reached the required score before this point, you will get the bad ending, a news report talking about police identifying Edogawa's corpse.